pyrosm/pyrosm/README.md

 **Pyrosm** is a Python library for reading OpenStreetMap from `protobuf` files (`*.osm.pbf`) into Geopandas GeoDataFrames.
-Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks, buildings, Points of Interest (POI) and landuse.
+Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks, buildings, Points of Interest (POI), landuse and natural elements.
 Also fully customized queries are supported which makes it possible to parse the data from OSM with more specific filters.

 **Pyrosm** is easy to use and it provides a somewhat similar user interface as [OSMnx](https://github.com/gboeing/osmnx).